shokoloko66/secretive-plotter/README.md

 Discord server: https://discord.gg/zAGgZE77

 > [!CAUTION]
 > Please note this GitHub repository (https://github.com/shokoloko66/secretive-plotter) is the only official source for Secretive Plotter. **If you bought it from someone, you got scammed.
-Do not download EpinelPS from other sources.** Download link: https://github.com/shokoloko66/secretive-plotter/releases
+Do not download My cheese from other sources.** Download link: https://github.com/shokoloko66/secretive-plotter/releases

 > [!WARNING]
 > This project is in an early state so many functions in the game do not work.
 It is recommended to download the latest build from GitHub actions.